Sora-yx/SADX-Randomizer/files/README.txt

 Thank you for playing SADX Rando!
 It's been a while since the last update!
 First of all, the mod has been reworked almost from scratch, with much better implementations of how the files, textures, levels and RNG are loaded.
 Also, the code got a massive cleanup and fixes, which resulted in a reduction in the size of the mod.
 Rando has reached a point that I couldn't even dreamed of.
-Believe it or not, but this took a lot of hardwork to make it how it is atm.
+Believe it or not, but this took a lot of hardwork to make it how it is at the moment.
-I am quite satisfied with the current rendering of the mod, so updates are gonna be slower for now, since there isn't that much stuff that I would like to add anymore.
+I am quite satisfied with the current rendering of the mod, so updates are gonna continue to be slower for now, since there isn't that much stuff that I would like to add anymore.
 I do appreciate your support regardless and I hope you still have fun with the mod.
 I'm also working on other projects for SADX, including SA2 Conversion mod, for more information, you can follow me on Twitter: https://twitter.com/Sora_yxow

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *